rodmor59/node-express-user-auth-microservice/README.md

 ### Technical features

 * Route protection with Passport, with a JWT token strategy.
-All routes except user signup will be protected.
+JWT Token is acquired through signin, which uses a passport local strategy, then, after receiving the token, further access is validated with a passport JWT Strategy.

 <!--
 (#tech-stack-used)